JosephSilber/bouncer/readme.md

     Refer to [the Eloquent Capsule documentation](https://github.com/illuminate/database/blob/master/README.md) for more details.

+3) Run the migrations.
+You'll find the necessary migrations in [the migrations stub file](https://github.com/JosephSilber/bouncer/blob/master/migrations/create_bouncer_tables.php#L17-L73) in Bouncer's source code.

-3) Create an instance of Bouncer:
+4) Create an instance of Bouncer:

     ```php
     use Silber\Bouncer\Bouncer;